mikeg1440/mikeg1440.github.io/_posts/2019-10-06-my_first_ruby_cli_scraper_application.markdown

 ---

 I'm currently at the end of my fourth week at Flatiron Coding School and the project for this week was to create a CLI Data Gem as a portfolio project.
 I ended creating two different apps but only because I wanted to make something a little bit more useful after finishing most of the first program.
-This is a short walkthrough of what I did to start the application, hopeful you can pick something new up or least learn from my frustrations.
+This is a short walk-through of what I did to start the application, hopeful you can pick something new up or least learn from my frustrations.
 ![FreelancerFinder Menu](https://i.ibb.co/N6v8ffq/freelancer-finder-menu.png)
-This is the menu of the application I created last but first I will go through the first application.
-I will be adding to this post over time so it may be incomplete at the time of reading but I wanted to get some usefull info out there that I will be able to refer back to myself.
+This is the menu of the application I created last but I want to go through the first application I coded because I think I can point out somethings that others might find useful that I wish I had thought of.
+I will be adding to this post over time so it may be incomplete at the time of reading but I wanted to get some useful info out there that I will be able to refer back to myself.

 ## General Requirements
  - Provide a CLI interface